ElusiveMagpie45/2406101-2407262-2410698-2410510-2407844-2400903-ma2806-final-project/README.md

 Ollie - I have reorganised and fixed the tile map code, aided in consolidating code, in addition to suggesting the thematic and aesthetic inspiration for our project.

 Huseyin - I have implemented the code for the torch mechanic, lighting the area surrounding the player, using inspiration from a tutorial I found online for guidance.
+I have also made it so that the powerups are not visible without being in the spotlight.

 Cherry - I have coded the items that can be picked up, using inspiration I found online for the code, as well as inputting their positions across the map and designing their appearance.